TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

    :sep:`|`

    If activated, only columns will be shown in the backend that the editor is allowed to access.
-All columns with access restriction are then hidden.
+All columns with access restriction are hidden in that case.

    By default columns with restricted access are rendered with a message telling *that* the user doesn't have access.
 This may be useless and